What are earwigs & silverfish?

 How can I prevent earwigs & silverfish in the future?

-Utilize the following tips to help keep earwigs and silverfish out of your Memphis Metro area property:
+Aside from professional pest control in Memphis, utilize the following tips to help keep earwigs and silverfish out of your property:

 Cut back overgrown vegetation from the outside of your home or business so the sun can hit the soil and dry it out.